Herbert Greenwald

-Herbert Greenwald (August 16, 1915 – February 3, 1959) was a Chicago real estate developer who utilized Ludwig Mies van der Rohe as the design architect for several landmark modern residential buildings.
+Herbert Greenwald (August 16, 1915 – February 3, 1959) was a Chicago real estate developer who hired Ludwig Mies van der Rohe as the design architect for several landmark modern residential buildings.

 Personal life

 Herbert "Squiff" Greenwald was born and raised in St. Louis.
 He pursued rabbinical studies at Yeshiva University in New York.
 After serving in the military during World War II, he studied philosophy at University of Chicago.
 He used money inherited from the death of his mother in 1949 to go into the real estate business with Samuel Katzin.

 Herbert S. Greenwald was married to Lillian Feldman Greenwald (Dec.
 31, 1915 to Sept.
 7, 2007).
 They had two sons, Michael and Bennet.
 Together they supported artists including: Leon Golub, Nancy Spero, Cosmo Campoli, Misch Cohen, Ruth Duckworth, Richard Hunt (sculptor), David Sharpe, Martha Schlamme and Abraham Stokman.

 Lillian Greenwald earned a BA degree and a M.SW degree from the University of Chicago.
 She served on the Visiting Committee of the University's School of Social Services Administration and may have influenced the decision to use Mies van der Rohe to design the School of Social Services building.